 Welcome back!
 We hope that you had a great holiday and are well rested for the new school year.

-In English we will be focusing on writing opportunities from story and non-fiction texts.
+In English we will be focusing on story writing using narrative and non-fiction texts.
 There will be lots of focus on speaking and listening to help develop reading and writing, as well essential grammar and punctuation.
-The children have daily reading activities and read to us during Guided Reading sessions.
-There are also spelling lessons which help the children to develop spelling and reading strategies.
-We will continue to focus on developing joined handwriting.
+The children have daily reading activities and read to us weekly during Guided Reading sessions.
+There are also daily spelling lessons which help the children to develop spelling and reading strategies.
+We will continue to focus on developing handwriting.

-Science topics this term are ‘Animals’ and ‘Plants’.
-Within their learning, the children will have opportunities to investigate scientific ideas.
+Science topics this term are ‘Light’ and ‘Forces’.
+Within their learning, the children will have the opportunity to investigate scientific ideas.

 Creativity – the children will be experiencing music from a range of genres and be composing and performing as part of lessons inspired by Charanga music resources.
 There will also be opportunity for children to begin one-to-one instrument lessons.
 Year Three will also have a music and dance focus across the year from The Place dance professionals, beginning with a special visit there in November, and then follow up sessions in school across Spring/Summer term, with a performance in central London, to which you are all invited.